Minerals, and it's All-Change

-These receptors recognise what minerals it needs, i.e. they see copper, and if the copper stores are empty, they know to actively absorb and store the copper.
+These receptors recognise what minerals the body needs, i.e. they see copper, and if the copper stores are empty, they know to actively absorb and store the copper.
 If they say ‘No ta, we’ve got enough,’ the mineral stays in the digestive tract and passes on through with the food waste to be eliminated with the poop at the end of the journey.
-If this doesn't happen and copper was continually absorbed, it would have to be laboriously filtered out of the bloodstream via the kidneys and out in the urine.
+If this didn't happen and copper was continually absorbed, it would have to be laboriously filtered out of the bloodstream via the kidneys and out in the urine.

-Now, back to those chelated (synthetic) minerals ...
+Now, back to those chelated minerals ...

 ... bound to those amino acid proteins,and here's where it all goes horribly wrong.